-A: We have curbside collection service in Bellingham and Ferndale.
-When we deliver an appliance purchased at Appliance Depot, we can collect your old appliances often times for no charge (see applicable recycling fees).
+A: We have curbside collection service in most of Whatcom County for a small fee.
+When we deliver an appliance purchased at Appliance Depot, we can collect your old appliances often times for no additional fee (see applicable recycling fees).

 Q: Do you do repairs?

 A: Yes.
-We have the most common used parts in stock, but not a complete inventory.
-Bring your old part to us and we’ll see if we can match it.
+We have the most common used parts in stock, and are able to order most new parts as well.
+Bring your old part and/or the model number of your machine and we’ll see if we can match it.

 Q: What happens if I have a problem with an appliance purchased from Appliance Depot?